-Under North Carolina General Statute § 20-138.1, you can be found guilty of driving while intoxicated if you operate a vehicle while:
+Under North Carolina General Statute § 20-138.1, you can be found guilty of driving while impaired if you operate a vehicle while:

-It is important to note that you can be arrested for DWI even if you are not under the influence of alcohol.
-A DWI charge can also result from using a controlled substance (illegal drug), taking too much of a prescribed medication, or even over-the-counter drugs.
+It is important to note that you can be arrested for DWI in Charlotte even if you are not under the influence of alcohol.
+A first-time DWI charge can also result from using a controlled substance (illegal drug), taking too much of a prescribed medication, or even over-the-counter drugs.

-Whether you’re dealing with a first offense DWI in NC or you’ve had multiple DWI offenses, when law enforcement officials stop you under suspicion of DWI, you will likely be asked to submit to several tests that will help the police determine your level of intoxication.
+Whether you’re dealing with a first offense DWI in Charlotte or you’ve had multiple DWI charges, when law enforcement officials stop you under suspicion of DWI, you will likely be asked to submit to several tests that will help the police determine your level of intoxication.
 These tests include:

 There are three recognized SFSTs that you may be asked to perform after being stopped by the police for DWI: the horizontal gaze nystagmus test, the one-leg stand test, and the walk-and-turn test.
 You cannot be penalized for refusing an SFST.
 If you were unaware of your right to refuse such a test, contact a DWI attorney at our firm right away.

 Police may ask you to submit a blood or official breath test to determine your BAC.
 If you refuse a breath test, you can be punished with a civil, one-year revocation of your North Carolina driver’s license.
 If you refuse a blood test, however, law enforcement will likely obtain a search warrant to draw your blood, which will be tested at a local crime lab.
 If law enforcement officials obtain a warrant for your blood and you still refuse, various other legal issues may arise.